terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_instance_v2.md

 of an instance, so just specify image_id as in the configuration of the basic instance example.

-### Importing instance with multiple network interfaces.
+### Importing instance with multiple network interfaces

 Nova returns the network interfaces grouped by network, thus not in creation order.
 That means that if you have multiple network interfaces you must take care of the order of networks in your configuration.

 As example we want to import an instance with one ephemeral root disk, and 3 network interfaces.